Convent of Saint Thecla (Maaloula): Activities

 The convent of St Thecla depends directly on the Patriarchate of Antioch and is administered by a mother superior, now Pelagia Sayyaf.
 Seven nuns and the mother superior live at the convent.
-As in most Orthodox monasteries, their daily life consists mainly in fulfilling obligations of prayer.
+As in most Orthodox monasteries, their daily lives consist mainly of fulfilling prayer obligations.
 Each nun performs prayers by herself every morning, and three days each week are allocated for communal prayers.
 Because the convent of St Thecla is a shrine for the people of Qalamoun and Christians throughout the Near East, the nuns are always prepared to welcome visitors and guide them throughout the convent.
 Parish activities are constant at the convent, especially the liturgies on Sundays and feast days.
 The nuns share the tasks of cleaning and tidying the convent buildings; by tradition, however, special care of St Thecla's grotto church is given to the eldest nun.

 In addition to these duties, the nuns practice manual crafts, such as sewing and embroidery, making rosaries, and decorating icons with pearls.
 Since Pelagia Sayyaf's appointment as mother superior, the nuns have also run a small orphanage.
 The nuns derive all their daily needs from the town of Ma‘lula; they seldom leave the convent, except to supervise agricultural work in the nearby fields or, occasionally, to travel to Damascus for goods that are locally unavailable.
 On such visits, they may take the opportunity to visit the Patriarchate.